-I suspect you might already have a driving license from your home country and most likely you will be able to use it to drive in Canada for certain period of time after you arrive (for example, 90 days if you reside in Ontario).
-If you want to use your foreign driving license, you should think about getting the International Driving Permit in your home country.
+You might already have a driving license from your home country and most likely you will be able to use it to drive in Canada for certain period of time after you arrive (for example, 90 days if you reside in Ontario).
+If you want to use your foreign driving license, you should get an International Driving Permit in your home country before you leave.

 If you have at least one year of driving experience from your home country, you might be able to fast-track getting your full licence in Canada.
 However, you need to meet certain requirements to be able to get a full licence.
 The process will depend on the country where your driving licence was issued and how long you have been driving.